 In the Andes, planting distances range widely, from 2.5 to 10 inches (6 to 25 cm) in row and 8 to 24 inches (20 to 60 cm) between rows (Sorenson 1996).
 Closer planting results in smaller roots, but also typically greater aggregate yields.

 Sow ahipa as you would garden beans.
-They can be direct sowed when the soil temperature rises to at least 55° F (12 C).
+You can direct sow ahipa when the soil temperature rises to at least 55° F (12 C), although 65° F is better if it doesn’t require too long a wait.
 They also transplant well and can be started quickly indoors at a temperature of 70° F (21 C).

 Reproductive pruning is required in order to achieve good storage root yields with most varieties.
 There are two strategies used by Andean growers: leaving the first few pods on each plant before pruning any further flowers or allowing only the most promising looking plants to fully flower and set seed (Sorenson 1996).
 Unless you are growing a lot of plants, I recommend the first strategy, as it increases the odds that you will be able to collect mature seed from at least some of the plants.

 Reproductive pruning typically entails removing all flowers from the plant at least every thirty days (Leonel 2005).
-One study found that roots were two to five times larger with reproductive pruning than without, in all but one variety (Leidi 2004).
+Leidi (2004) found that roots were two to five times larger with reproductive pruning than without, in all but one variety.
 Left alone, ahipa will form many seed pods and the energy that it requires for this task will be diverted from the storage root.

 Ahipa doesn’t seem particularly promising for companion planting.
 It really needs full sun and it is a fairly small plant that can be easily overpowered by stronger or larger companions.
 Vining types might be more suitable for mixed planting, but I’ve never seen one.